 Note: The accreditation of prior learning is not permitted as part of the assessment for this programme.

-It will consist of 9 taught days and one further day at the university for tutorials, study and research.
+The programm is delivered over a total of ten days - nine taught days and one further day at the university for tutorials, study and research.
 It provides professional development for new to post SENCOs to enhance the quality of teaching for children and young people with SEN and/or a disability and to improve provision and outcomes for them.
 Course teaching days always take place on Wednesdays at Roehampton.